CCI-MOC/xdmod-cntr/XdmodAID.md

 #xdmod-openstack

 The script xdmod-openstack required to be rewritten as the one that was there was using ceilometer.
+Ceilometer collected metrics that could be used for billing.
+With ceilometer we could have had usage based billing.
+Unfortunately, ceilometer is no longer included in OpenStack.

+In order to get the information about VMs, we went with the nova API.
+Since the Nova API only gives information on VMs that are not deleted, by collectings data every 5 minutes, we expected to to catch when VMs topped running/were deleted. over time we have had to relax the performance requirements as due to the non-performant filesystem.
+It is currently set to run every 20 minutes, but even that is probably a bit optimistic.

 In the first iteration I was using the structure documented in the documentation, however, after discussing it with the xdmod team it was recommended that I use their "openstack" structure.
 It is a bit different and it is the one that they provide test data for.
 I went with their recommendation and changed the code to use the openstack structure.

 Once I found their test data, I was able to use that to confirm my setup was working for cloud data.
-I was also able to use their test data to understand the details of the format and
+I was also able to use their test data to understand the details of the format.

 There seem to be 2 stages of verification.
 The first is to confirm that file has the correct format.
 Generally, the file should have strings.
 The second stage will unpack the data from the first stage and ensure that the second stage has the correct format before it is inserted into database.
+There were several fields that required an integer inside of a string.

+Despite the xdmod team saying that it doesn't matter what a particular field is, what they mean is that as long as it can pass valication, it isn't currently being used.
+In any case, for all values I tried to make them as consistent as possible to potentially avoid going to a new version and finding that a particular value is causing issues.

 #xdmod-openshift